-- For the victim to feel supported by the school - For the perpetrator to be dealt with Responding to racist incidents Racist incidents are serious, however trivial they may seem in isolation.
-In personal terms they are extremely offensive. - All incidents are dealt with sensitively - The Principal/Deputy Principal is responsible for dealing with racist incidents. - All staff need to be confident, to know what is expected of them and be given support in dealing with racist incidents. - Time is needed to investigate an incident thoroughly, to ensure that justice is done and is seen to be done. - Support needs to be given to victims. - Perpetrators need to be counselled and dealt with appropriately and fairly.
-Staff, pupils, governors and parents need to be kept informed of progress and outcomes.
-Data collection and monitoring All racist incidents are logged.
+- For the victim to feel supported by the school - For the perpetrator to be dealt with

+Responding to racist incidents

+Racist incidents are serious, however trivial they may seem in isolation.
+In personal terms they are extremely offensive.

+- All incidents are dealt with sensitively - The Principal/Deputy Principal is responsible for dealing with racist incidents. - All staff need to be confident to know what is expected of them and be given support in dealing with racist incidents. - Time is needed to investigate an incident thoroughly, to ensure that justice is done and is seen to be done. - Support needs to be given to victims. - Perpetrators need to be counselled and dealt with appropriately and fairly. - Staff, pupils, and parents need to be kept informed of progress and outcomes.

+Data collection and monitoring

+All racist incidents are logged.
 The log includes other kinds of personal abuse like bullying.
 Incidents are reported to the Local authority.

-We always:
+At Harmony Trust schools, we:

-- Encourage pupils to talk about themselves positively and regard themselves as achievers. - Provide additional support and security for pupils who need it before and after school - Pupils' experiences and backgrounds are utilised in planning and gathering teaching materials. - Pupils share in discussions dealing with racism in circle time activities - Use the skills of bilingual support staff fully and effectively in school. - Provide explicit information for pupils (on what to do if they are victims of a racist incident) - Develop positive relationships between staff and pupils in order to ensure children can tell about their experiences and share incidents of abuse Bullying Rationale Bullying is a deliberate act done to cause distress solely in order to give a feeling of power, status or other gratification to the bully.
+- Encourage pupils to talk about themselves positively and regard themselves as achievers. - Provide additional support and security for pupils who need it before and after school - Pupils' experiences and backgrounds are utilised in planning and gathering teaching materials. - Pupils share in discussions dealing with racism in circle time activities - Use the skills of bilingual support staff fully and effectively in school. - Provide explicit information for pupils (on what to do if they are victims of a racist incident) - Develop positive relationships between staff and pupils in order to ensure children can tell about their experiences and share incidents of abuse

+Bullying

+Rationale

+Bullying is a deliberate act done to cause distress solely in order to give a feeling of power, status or other gratification to the bully.
 It can range from name calling, racist comments, teasing, threats and extortion through to physical assault on persons and/or their property, in or out of school.

+School will not tolerate any form of bullying including that which is linked to racism, homophobia, gender, disability or social background.

+Purposes

-School will not tolerate any form of bullying including that that which is linked to racism, homophobia, gender, disability or social background.
-Purposes - Every pupil at Northmoor has the right to enjoy learning and play, free from intimidation, both in school and in the community. - Northmoor does not tolerate any unkind actions or remarks, even if they were not intended to hurt.
-Bullying is dealt with seriously. - Pupils should help each other by reporting all instances of bullying.
+- Every student in our schools has the right to enjoy learning and play, free from intimidation, both in school and in the community. - Our schools do not tolerate any unkind actions or remarks, even if they were not intended to hurt.
+Bullying is dealt with seriously.

+• Pupils should help each other by reporting all instances of bullying.
 Information is treated in confidence.

+Procedure

+Reporting

-Procedure Reporting Pupils should be encouraged to report bullying to any trusted adult.
+Pupils should be encouraged to report bullying to any trusted adult.
 Pupils are taken seriously at all times.
 Any information is regarded as confidential, as far as possible.

+Recording

+Incidents of bullying are recorded in the worrying behaviour file held by the Principal.

+Investigation

-Recording Incidents of bullying are recorded via CPOMs.
-Investigation The situation is investigated and the outcome communicated to those involved Parents of bullies and victims will be involved and informed of the outcomes.
-Staff action Bullies should not be bullied.
+The situation is investigated and the outcome communicated to those involved, parents of bullies and victims will be involved and informed of the outcomes.

+Staff action

+Bullies should not be bullied.
 Victims should be provided with a "safe refuge" Bullies and victims may be counselled together.
+All involved must see something is being done.

+Incidents are: Recorded in behaviour file (Principal) and dealt with by the Principal alongside the class teacher and learning mentor.
+Sanctions follow our Behaviour Policy

+Learning

-All involved must see something is being done. ions follow our b , Learning There are frequent opportunities for pupils to discuss all forms of bullying in many curricular areas / PSHE / assemblies/ Children's Leadership Team.
+There are frequent opportunities for pupils to discuss all forms of bullying in many curricular areas / PSHE / assemblies/ school council.
 Pupils learn about the different kinds of bullying - racist, homophobic and social networking / cyber-bullying.